premangshuC/LiFi/README.md

 	-> Successfully transmitted a single data
 	-> Some errors in code --- NEED TO FIX THAT!!!
 	-> SOME errors in connection for Li-Fi transmission ---- NEED TO FIX THAT!!
+	-> Added lifi.txt -- This program has run successfully with sending an integer value and receiving another integer value -> Added Data Transmitter code.
+Compiled fine.
+No output from Arduino.
+	---- Modification needed for code.